nickfargo/omicron/README.md

 #### clone ( source, [ ...sourceN ] )

-Creates a new object or array and deeply copies properties from all `source` arguments.
+Creates a new object or array and deeply copies properties from all `source` operands.

 ```javascript
 var o = { a:1, b:[ 'alpha', 'beta' ], c:{ d:1 } },